 Cloud Vulnerability DB

-CVE-2025-30360 affects webpack-dev-server, a development server that provides live reloading functionality for webpack.
-The vulnerability was discovered and disclosed on June 3, 2025, affecting versions prior to 5.2.1.
-The issue allows attackers to potentially steal source code when users access malicious websites using non-Chromium based browsers (GitHub Advisory).
+webpack-dev-server, a development server that provides live reloading functionality for webpack, was found to contain a vulnerability (CVE-2025-30360) discovered and disclosed on June 3, 2025.
+The vulnerability affects versions prior to 5.2.1 and allows potential source code theft when users access malicious websites using non-Chromium based browsers (GitHub Advisory).

 The primary impact of this vulnerability is the potential theft of source code from applications using webpack-dev-server.
 This risk specifically affects users who utilize predictable ports and non-Chromium based browsers.
 The vulnerability does not affect Chrome 94+ and other Chromium-based browsers due to their non-HTTPS private access blocking feature (GitHub Advisory).